cterse/expertiza/DEPLOY.md

 ## Tips 💡
 1. Add `Rake::Task["deploy:migrate"].clear_actions` to `deploy.rb` to disable the migrate rake tasks during deployment.
 2. Run `bundle lock --update` to update the `Gemfile.lock` after any changes to the `Gemfile`.
 Make sure to track both files in git.
+3. VCL VMs may keep on crashing.
+Try a soft then a hard reboot if there are connection issues.
+4. The expertiza.ncsu.edu (Production) server runs RHEL and the Master Testing VCL Server runs Ubuntu 16.04 -> good to know.
+5. If you're testing a deployment with all success messages, no visible errors, but that does not load the final application, try accessing the application on the target server itself first.
+Use `curl` with the localhost as domain and appropriate port.
+If it works here, there are firewall issues.